-Nora Hawkins is a Master of Environmental Management candidate.
+Nora Hawkins is a second-year Master of Environmental Management candidate at the Yale School of Forestry and Environmental Studies.
 She graduated from Whitman College in 2008 with a Bachelor of Arts in English and a minor in chemistry.
 Prior to commencing her studies at Yale, Nora worked as a paralegal in the Environment and Natural Resources Division of the U.S. Department of Justice in Washington, DC.
 At FES she is focused on environmental policy and is committed to building a richer, more genuine dialogue between scientists and policymakers.
 She is excited to be working as a research assistant at YCELP and is interested in exploring how environmental metrics can catalyze solutions to environmental issues that balance competing interests and are grounded in science.
 Nora is a native of Seattle, Washington.

-William Miao is a first-year Master of Environmental Management (MEM' 14) candidate at the Yale School of Forestry and Environmental Studies.
+William Miao is a second-year Master of Environmental Management (MEM' 14) candidate at the Yale School of Forestry and Environmental Studies.
 His research focus is on the application of integrated environmental tools and frameworks at corporate, industrial, and national levels.
 Originally a chemical engineer from Auckland, New Zealand, his previous work involved risk management for oil and gas production, waste to energy research, and life-cycle assessment for the steel industry.

 Yinan Song is a fourth-year art and political science double major at Yale College.
 She is originally from Chengdu, China.